-Race For A (Ballot) Cure: The Scramble To Fix Minor Absentee-Ballot Problems
+Race For A (Ballot) Cure: The Scramble To Fix Absentee-Ballot Problems

 Common Cause is one of many organizations actively calling voters in key battleground states, where even a small number of rejected ballots could make a big difference in the outcome of a close election.

-Dana Abelson, who works with the nonpartisan group, spent hours this week calling voters in Florida whose ballots had been flagged because there was some problem with the signature.
+Dana Abelson, who works with the nonpartisan group, spent hours last week calling voters in Florida whose ballots had been flagged because there was some problem with the signature.
 Either it was missing or didn't match the one election officials had on record for the voter.

 "The good news is that you can fix it.
 It's super-easy and quick," Abelson told the voters, offering to walk them through the process online.
 In Florida, voters can cure their ballots simply by filling out and returning an affidavit along with a copy of an ID, such as a drivers' license.